blueag8/Photography_Website/README.md

 I used the command
 "npm install -g heroku --classic "

-Login to heroku if using the CLI "heroku login"
+Login to Heroku if using the CLI "heroku login"

 # Deployment

 ## Future Implementations

  1. Automated message bot facilities.
  2. Provide an external link to photos enlarged.
-Ie the cloudinary link could open in a new tab.
+Ie the Cloudinary link could open in a new tab.
 Or use a model to enlarge the photo for viewing.
  3. Better presentation of singular product/image page.
  4. Images need improving.
- 5. Email copy or order form to customer.(Perhaps use a modal to show order back to the customer rather than the alert).
+ 5. Email copy or order form to the customer.
+(Perhaps use a modal to show order back to the customer rather than the alert).
  6. Reset password page HTML and CSS also to redirect to home after submission.
- 7. Set up external email account (emails currently only go to Backend testing).
+ 7. Set up an external email account (emails currently only go to Backend testing).
- 8. Admin access pages made more "user friendly" as Henk will be maintaing it himself.
+ 8. Admin access pages made more "user-friendly" as Henk will be maintaining it himself.
  9. Filters need to be added for categories as per Henks wishes.
  10. Background images for individual pages need adjusting in the templates which extend from the base.html.
-11. If user is not logged in for checkout after login redirect back to the cart rather than to home.
+11. If the user is not logged in for checkout, after login,u redirect back to the cart rather than to home.

 # Testing
 ### Manual